abihassen/abihassen.github.io/_posts/1970-01-01-Books-and-Authors.md

 ---
 layout: post
 title: Books and Authors
-subtitle: Some stuff I'm reading, have read, want to read, or should read in alphabetical order.
+subtitle: Some stuff I'm reading, have read recently and like, want to read, or should read in alphabetical order.
 More than happy to get recommendations.
 tags: lists